-In a handful of nations, virtually all children are learning to make complex arguments and solve problems they’ve never seen before.
+In a handful of nations, virtually all children are learning to make complex arguments and solve problems.
 They are learning to think, in other words.
-What is it like to be a child in these new education superpowers?
+What is it like to be a child there?

-In a global quest to find answers for our own children, author and Time journalist Amanda Ripley follows three Americans embedded in these countries for one year.
+In a global quest to find answers for our own children, journalist Amanda Ripley follows three Americans embedded in these countries for one year.
 Kim, 15, raises $10,000 so she can move from Oklahoma to Finland; Eric, 18, exchanges an upscale Minnesota suburb for a booming South Korean city; and Tom, 17, leaves a historic Pennsylvania village for a gritty city in Poland.

 Their stories, along with groundbreaking research into what works worldwide, reveal a pattern of startling transformation: none of these places had many “smart” kids a few decades ago.
 They had changed.
 Teaching had become more serious; parents had focused on what mattered; and children had bought into the promise of education.
 A reporting tour de force, The Smartest Kids is a book about building resilience in a new world—as told by the young Americans with the most at stake.